Mossberg 500: Model 535

 The Model 535, new for 2005, is similar to the Model 500, but with a lengthened receiver that can fire 3.5 in shells, in addition to 2.75 in and 3 in shells.
 The 535 is a less expensive alternative to the Mossberg 835 Ulti-Mag, but the 535 lacks the 835's overbored barrel.
 The non-overbored barrel of the 535 does, however, allow the use of slugs, which cannot be used in the overbored barrel of the 835.

 Model 535 barrels are not interchangeable with Model 500 or Model 835 barrels, but 535 barrels are available in smoothbore and rifled in a variety of vent ribbed, barrel lengths and different sights.
 The 535 is also available in a tactical model with ghost ring sights and a collapsible pistol grip buttstock.
 Although Model 500 barrels can be used with Model 535 receivers, magazine tubes from the Model 500 must also be used because of the magazine tube length difference.

+Model 590M

+In 2018, Mossberg created the Model 590M, a magazine-fed variant of the M590 model utilizing detachable 5, 10 or 20 round magazines for civilian use.
+It currently is offered in both Shockwave and Standard models.